openproblems-bio/openproblems/openproblems/tasks/chromatin_potential/README.md

 Methods should assign gene regulation scores to `adata.obsm['gene_score']` using only single cell atac-seq peak counts.

-Metrics should maximize the median correlation metric.
+Metrics should compare adata.obsm['gene_score'] with the true gene expression in adata.X.